-1.2 Harmonisation of Energy Retail Code and Guidelines
+1.5 Harmonisation of Energy Retail Code and Guidelines

 On 13 June 2012, the Victorian Government announced it had decided to defer Victoria's transition to the National Energy Customer Framework (NECF).
+In July 2012, the Victorian Government requested that the Commission consider harmonising the regulations contained in its Codes and Guidelines with the NECF.